PurveshBaghele/ApacheSpark_intro/lab2/GdeltAnalysis.md

       .foreach(println)
 ```
 ### Before we start...
 As discussed in the feedback session for lab assignment-1, User Defined functions(UDF) kill the spark dataframe approach optimizations.
-Our [code](https://github.com/pradyot-09/ApacheSpark_intro/blob/master/lab2/GdeltAnalysis.md#before-we-start) consisted a UDF for discarding the unwanted numbers in 'AllNames' column.
-Hence the changes that were made are:
+Our [code](https://github.com/pradyot-09/ApacheSpark_intro/blob/master/lab2/GdeltAnalysis.md#code) consisted a UDF for discarding the unwanted numbers in 'AllNames' column.
+Hence, we removed the UDF as follows:

 ```
 val c = b.withColumn("AllNames",split(col("AllNames"),",")(0))